ozmoroz/ozmoroz-blog-hugo/content/post/how-to-copy-array/index.md

 ---
-title: "How to make a copy of a an array in JavaScript"
+title: "How to make a copy of an array in JavaScript"
 date: 2020-07-20T17:51:56+10:00
 draft: false
 Author: Sergey Stadnik